x86h4ck3r/Universal_Crypter/README.md

 ## ✔️Disclaimer
 This project was made for educational purposes only.
 I am not responsible if you choose to use this illegally/maliciously.
+#This tool is  a scam. the guy scammed me yesterday.. do not purchase.
+I REPEAT DO NOT BUY!!#
 ![aa25e4d35a7b8108f1667d3e7bc29d772ef33752](https://github.com/UniRevendBypass/Universal_Crypter/assets/89723323/aeb7d0ac-c30c-4bbc-8de7-214e1520cb17)
+#This tool is  a scam. the guy scammed me yesterday.. do not purchase.
+I REPEAT DO NOT BUY!!#
+#This tool is  a scam. the guy scammed me yesterday.. do not purchase.
+I REPEAT DO NOT BUY!!#
 <hr>
 <p align="center">
 Developed with Unibypass © 2024